-1 2 3 4 5 How well did the presenter(s) engage with the audience?
-Not at all A little Somewhat Mostly Very Much How well prepared did the presenter(s) appear?
-Not at all A little Somewhat Mostly Very Much How well did the presenter(s) engage your interest?
-Not at all A little Somewhat Mostly Very Much How open was/were the presenter(s) to questions and feedback?
-Not at all A little Somewhat Mostly Very Much How helpful were the handouts provided (if provided)?
-Not at all A little Somewhat Mostly Very Much

-6. Please provide additional feedback regarding the presenters of this training:

-7. Overall, how satisfied were you with this training, on a scale of 1 to 5 with corresponding values below?
+1 2 3 4 5 v well did the presenter(s) engage with the audience?
+Not at all A little Somewhat Mostly Very Much well prepared did the prese enter(s) appear?
+Not at all A little Somewhat Mostly Very Much How well did the presente r(s) engage your interest?
+Not at all A little Somewhat Mostly Very Much How open was/were the e presenter(s) to s and feedback?
+Not at all A little Somewhat Mostly Very Much question How helpful were the hando provided)?
+Not at all regarding th A little se presen Somewhat ters of this to Mostly raining: Very Much How helpful were the hando provided)? regarding th e presen ters of this t raining: · 6.
+Please provide addi 7.
+Overall, how satisfic below? provided)? tional feedback regarding th e presen ters of this to raining: responding val 6.
+Please provide addi 7.
+Overall, how satisfic below? provided)? tional feedback i n this trainin ng, on a so ters of this to with corr responding val presenters.
+We would like to give feedback to our trainees and other facilitators on their presentation skills.